fisser001/fogbank-scripts/docs/script_usage.rst

 delete.py
 *********
-This script logs into the slave nodes and deletes the Hadoop folder.
+This script logs into the slave nodes and clears dfs.datanode.data.dir and hadoop.tmp.dir.
 .. code:: bash

   ./delete.py